top

 Your adoption wait time will vary.
 Your openness to a wide range of prospective birth mothers and post-adoption communication with the birth family, as well as the personal preferences that each expectant mother has when searching for parents for her child, will affect your wait time.

-However, 75 percent of people who adopt through American Adoptions are placed with their child within 1 to 12 months once their adoption profile becomes active.
+However, 75 percent of people who adopt through American Adoptions are placed with their child within an average of 12 months.

 Finalizing Your Adoption in Massachusetts